Aeroluna/LunaCoopMod/README.md

 Why should that Overseer be able to detect you while it's being crushed in a Black Hole?!

-- Added Revelation to Oracle.

-That's their main gimmick, why did they remove it?

 - Increased Oracle's Stasis Ward duration from 15 seconds to 30 seconds.

 When adding Oracles to co-op, this duration got halved, presumably because it wouldn't be fun to get hit by a 30 second stasis by Amon and they were worried it would be too strong with the Stasis Ward upgrade.
 Realistically, it's not easy getting big hits with Stasis Wards so reverting this should make Oracles more compelling for more than just detection.